javeedchida/treadsoft/Yawn/README.md

 #Yawn 1.0

-Yawn is a very basic JDBC SQL Client that remembers and organizes all SQL statements that pass through it.
+Yawn is a very basic JDBC SQL client that preserves and organizes the history (and more) of SQL statements that pass through it.

 ***Currently under development***